jack-sp-1/assignment/README.md

 2) Run the first_shell.sh script after giving queue name.

 Glue    -- This all transformations can be taken care using glue in AWS.
 Lambda/Step function can be used to trigger Glue script.

 S3 --> event bridge --> Lambda --> Glue --> cloudwatch and Sns

 S3 --> S3 events notifications --> Lambda --> Glue --> cloudwatch and Sns ( to save costs)

+Or

+EMR cluster can be started and steps can be added to it.
+EMR serverless can be setup also Airflow can be used to launch emr clusters.

 Questions--